 We agree with the Reviewer that some of the peaks evident in Figure 3 may be in part due to care missed, including ambulatory care.
 In several places in the Discussion, we highlight this possibility (for example, P. 8, Lines 186-188; P. 9, Lines 209-212; P. 10, Lines 217-219; PP. 12-13, Lines 286-288; P. 13, Lines 298-300).
 We have also added explicit examples of other kinds of care potentially missed due to the disaster, including ambulatory care (P. 9, Lines 196-201):

-Cancelled inpatient appointments might also play a key factor here, with non-emergency procedures being delayed or rescheduled.
+Cancelled inpatient appointments might also play a key factor here, with non-emergency procedures being delayed or rescheduled.39 The subsequent peak one to three days after exposure may in part be driven by patients visiting the hospital for care missed at locations other than the hospital (e.g., at home or at the family physician’s offices) due to disruption from a tropical cyclone.
+There is also evidence that proximity to a tropical cyclone’s path may result in the area’s ambulatory (outpatient) care being disrupted.39

 The Reviewer also highlights how the pattern shown in hospitalizations from cancers may also be due missed appointments.
 In the Discussion, we highlight the possibility that the reduction in hospitalizations from cancers was potentially due to several factors, including damage to infrastructure and supply line disruption appointments (PP. 12-13, Lines 286-288).
 We also suggest that the reduction in hospitalizations due to cancers may also be driven by the reduction in the delay of some pre-arranged admissions for patients with known chronic cancers (P. 13, Lines 290-292).